eddie-energy/architecture/arc42/building-block-view/building-block-view.md

 order: 5
 ---

-##### This section represents the container block diagram of the C4 modelling language.
+##### This section represents the container block diagram of the C4 modelling language [C4 Container Diagrams](https://c4model.com/#ContainerDiagram).
 The container block shows one independent software application, e.g., database, frontend, backend, middleware, embedded app etc. It communicates with one or more other containers within or outside the context.
 In a modular application, each module becomes a container.

 <!-- Represents a static decomposition of the system
 into building blocks (modules, components, subsystems, classes,